eclipse-kura/kura/_posts/doc/2014-10-31-kura-dio-apis.md

 ## Security Policy

 Standard Java Security Policy is used in order to restrict access to specific devices.
-The defauld Kura distribution allows access to all the peripherals through the **jdk.dio.policy**
+The default Kura distribution allows access to all the peripherals through the **jdk.dio.policy**

 ```